 Complying with tax laws is a trying task, but it is not enough to simply adhere to the Internal Revenue Code.
 Startups must also endeavor to seek out tax advantages that will offer benefits and reduce liability down the road.
 Some of the more common tax issues affecting startups include:

-Although there is no legal requirement to leverage an attorney when starting a company, including a startup.
-You do, however, give your startup enterprise a greater chance of success by retaining a knowledgeable startup attorney.
 A lawyer gives you peace of mind knowing that essential tasks are being handled efficiently, properly, and legally.
 Your own financial resources – and the contribution of your investors – are in good hands if you have skilled legal counsel from the outset.
 The investment may seem considerable at the beginning, but it is worthwhile when you know you are saving your enterprise time, money, resources, and legal troubles in the long run.

 A startup lawyer benefits your organization goals and adds value to your enterprise in many ways, including: